MattBrownUCL/test-eafs/README.md

 # test-eafs
-Does some sanity checking on a collection of ELAN EAFs.
+Does some sanity checking on a collection of ELAN EAF files (https://tla.mpi.nl/tools/tla-tools/elan/).

 Copy your EAF files/folders into a folder called 'input' in the same location as the script.
 This folder will be searched recursively for any EAF files.